 © All Rights Reserved ulsterboy

 Ben Nevis, the best-known and highest mountain in the British Isles, can be found in Scotland, near Fort William, at the western end of the Grampian Mountains.
 For mountaineers the most challenging part of the mountain is the northern side, with its 700-metre-high cliffs.
 Most of the 100,000 people climbing Ben Nevis every year take a more careful approach and use the Pony Track.

 There are three starting points for the ascent over the 1883 Pony Track, also known as the Tourist Route.
 You can start from the Glen Nevis Youth Hostel, Achintee Farm, and from the parking lot at Glen Nevis visitors centre.
 The total distance to the top is 13 kilometres.
 For an average tourist, the summit can be reached within five hours, and getting back down takes another 2.5 hours.
 Bear in mind that the conditions on the mountain can be bad on any day of the year.
 Be prepared for rain, strong winds, mist and snow - even on summer days.

 © All Rights Reserved navman

-The Mont Blanc is the highest mountain in the Alps, and sometimes mistakenly named as the highest mountain in Europe (which is Mount Elbruss, see below).
+The Mont Blanc is the highest mountain in the Alps, and sometimes mistakenly named as the highest mountain in Europe (which is Mount Elbrus, see below).
 It is the highest mountain of the Mont Blanc massif.
 If you are in good shape, and have experience in mountaineering you can climb under the supervision of a guide to the top of the mountain.
-From Charmonix it's a two day tour that starts at the highest point the cable car can reach.
+From Chamonix it's a two day tour that starts at the highest point the cable car can reach.
 For most people a visit to the panorama point at the highest station of the cable car does just fine.

 © All Rights Reserved Gelli